My Favorite Books

-It’s big, but each chapter is self-contained and easy to read.
+It’s a huge book, but each chapter is self-contained and easy to read.

 Positioning, by Ries & Trout

-The classic book on the psychology behind branding and marketing, and why there is always a clear winner in any given category (Coke, Google, etc.)
+The classic book on the psychology behind branding and marketing, and why there is usually a clear winner in any given category (Coke, Google, etc.)

 Cosmos, by Carl Sagan

 Based on the PBS mini-series by the same name, this is an accessible and inspiring book that covers all of the key topics of science (from evolution to astronomy) with such clarity and humanity that I wish everyone in the world would read it at least once.

 A good follow up is The Demon Haunted World, which addresses the importance of critical thinking in a world filled with conflicting ideas and spurious claims.
 Especially relevant today.

 Evolution is still one of the most controversial and important ideas in all of science, and the perspective in this book is an exciting way to look at it.

 The author proposes that genes are the primary vehicles of evolution — not organisms (us!), which can be thought of as just gene carriers.